Megalochelys

 Paleontologists discovered the first fossils of the Megalochelys as far back as 1844.
 It was found in Late Miocene to Early Pleistocene deposits in the Siwalik Hills of India in the outer mountain range of the Himalayas.
 Hugh Falconer and Captain Proby Thomas Cautley assigned the name; Megalochelys sivalensis, which means “The mega turtle from the Siwalik Hills,” to this fossil.
 However, they later withdrew the name and replaced it with the name “Colossochelys atlas, which translates as “The colossal turtle that held up the world.”

 The timing of the giant turtle’s discovery came at a controversial time in reptile paleontology.
 Early authors preferred to classify the tortoise in the genus Testudo given its similarities to modern species.
 However, later authors preferred to place it in the Geochelone genus.
 In more recent revisions, scientists reverted to the original choices, and the genus name Megalochelys was chosen as the official one.
-The species name sivalensis was dropped for atlas because the latter had a more detailed description.
+The species name Sivalensis was dropped for the atlas because the latter had a more detailed description.

-Extinction – When Did Megalochelys Die Out?
+Extinction – When Did They Die Out?

 Turtles as a group made up a large portion of the diet of early humans, and there are indications that the Megalochelys suffered the same fate as well.
 The disappearance of these giant tortoises coincided with the arrival of Home Erectus on the islands they lived on.
 Humans practically hunted them to extinction by the end of the Pleistocene epoch.
 However, a few of them persisted on some isolated islands until the Middle Pleistocene.